RSM-Runes-State-Machine/RSM-documentation/Contract.md

 ## 2. Computing Failure

 The state transition function may be failed.
-After the failure, the indexer needs to treat the UTXOs corresponding to the state transition function as invalid UTXOs.
+After failure, the indexer needs to add the token amount in the UTXOs corresponding to the state transition function to the state: sb2 or sb3 of the user.